When it comes to the best carry on backpack, there are a few things you need to know…

 This bag is marketed as a ‘business professional backpack‘, but we think they did a great job with the design, and can be used for casual travelers and every day use as well.

 This is because of it’s cool features.
-Similar to the Nomatic Travel Bag, the EO Travel Backpack has a feature that allows it to expand or contract its size.
+Similar to the AER Travel Pack 2, the EO Travel Backpack has a feature that allows it to expand or contract its size.
 Meaning if you need it to be an every day backpack – it can be!
 And if you need it to be a backpack for a three day trip – it can do that as well!

 This bag can double for a day to day bag as well, giving you the best of both worlds.